-As tangata whenua, wāhine Māori hold an important status in Aotearoa and play a key role in whānau, hapū, iwi, and Māori communities as whare tangata and whare mātauranga.
+As tangata whenua, wāhine Māori hold an important status in Aotearoa and play a key role in whānau, hapū, iwi, and Māori hapori.

 Ka mua, ka muri

-Prior to the signing of Te Tiriti, wāhine Māori played a significant role in social, cultural, economic, political and community structures across Aotearoa.
+Prior to the signing of Te Tiriti, wāhine Māori played a significant role in social, cultural, economic, political, and community structures across Aotearoa.

-Wāhine Māori held important positions of leadership and authority and were involved in decision-making processes, including those relating to whenua, resources, and their communities.
-They also played a crucial role in passing on mātauranga Māori and practices to younger generations.
+Traditionally, wāhine Māori held important positions of leadership and authority and were involved in decision-making processes, including those relating to whenua, resources, and their communities.
+They also played a crucial role in passing on mātauranga Māori, tikanga, and whakapapa to younger generations.

 Wahine Maori make up 17% of women in Aotearoa, Stats NZ, Maori population estimates at 30 June 2022